Cargo Lashing and Securing Services in Vietnam

 Clients should provide cargo description, dimensions, gross weight, number of units, photos, drawings, stowage location, port or yard location, vessel name if available, expected working date and any survey or securing requirement.

-Can SVC Marine support lashing for project cargo and heavy equipment?
+Can SVC Marine handle lashing for project cargo and heavy equipment?